mpv-player/mpv/DOCS/man/options.rst

 ``--audio-file-auto=<no|exact|fuzzy|all>``, ``--no-audio-file-auto``
     Load additional audio files matching the video filename.
-The parameter specifies how external audio files are matched.
-This is disabled by default.
+The parameter specifies how external audio files are matched. ``exact`` is enabled by default.

-    :no:    Don't automatically load external audio files (default).
+    :no:    Don't automatically load external audio files.
-    :exact: Load the media filename with audio file extension.
+    :exact: Load the media filename with audio file extension (default).
     :fuzzy: Load all audio files containing media filename.
     :all:   Load all audio files in the current directory.